scds/machine-learning-with-r/k-means.md

 Presentation by Shaila Jamal, DASH Support Assistant and PhD Candidate in Earth, Environment, and Society.

 This event was run in collaboration with the [YWCA’s Uplift Program](https://www.ywcahamilton.org/skills-development-and-training/uplift/), which supports women and non-binary people re-skilling to enter the tech industry.

+**Workshop Files**
+The files for this workshop are no longer available.

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/e878d90e-d572-4533-ab6c-2ce8b47ee65b/public"></iframe>
 [View the original here.](https://echo360.ca/media/e878d90e-d572-4533-ab6c-2ce8b47ee65b/public)